What Makes a Good LBO Candidate?

 - “Economic Moat”: Companies that possess a “moat” have a differentiating factor with the potential to create a sustainable, long-term competitive edge, which leads to the maintenance of its current market share and protection of its profit margins from external threats (i.e. barrier against competition).

-- Favorable Unit Economics: A consistent, industry-leading margin profile is a byproduct of favorable unit economics and an efficient cost structure, which can be improved from implementing operational best practices and benefiting from economies of scale (and scope).
+- Favorable Unit Economics: A consistent, industry-leading margin profile is a byproduct of favorable unit economics and an efficient cost structure, which can be improved by implementing operational best practices and benefiting from economies of scale (and scope).

 - Operational Improvements: After obtaining a majority stake in the post-LBO company, sponsors immediately work with management to streamline the business model to operate with more efficiency via cost-cutting and the removal of redundancies.